Loading...

 Include Healthy Fats

-Add healthy fats like avocado, nuts, or olive oil to your meal.
-Fats can also slow down digestion and the absorption of sugars.
+Add healthy fats such as avocados, nuts, or olive oil to your meal to slow down the absorption of carbohydrates.

 healthspan-mbl